Introduction

 Background

 As Europe's largest economy and second most-populous nation (after Russia), Germany is a key member of the continent's economic, political, and defense organizations.
-Divided after World War II, the decline of the Soviet Union and the end of the Cold War allowed German reunification to occur in 1990.
+Divided after World War II, Germany reunified in 1990 when the USSR collapsed and the Cold War ended.

 Geography